bahmoudd/arch-install-guide/README.md

 When = PostTransaction
 Exec = /usr/bin/paccache -rk
 ```
-save & exit.
+Save & exit.

 ### Install [Cockpit](https://cockpit-project.org/)
-A systemd web based user interface for Linux servers, Workstations and even Desktops.
-Can be used to monitor your system stats, performance and perform various settings including updating of your system.
+A systemd web based user interface for Linux servers, workstations and even desktops.
+It can be used to monitor your system stats, performance and perform various settings including updating your system.
 ```
 sudo pacman -S cockpit
 ```